 After the rollers and toward the end of Marmot the road opens out into a valley setting with the backdrop of mt.hood, with pastures, a few red barns, and mountains in the background give this area the nick name Little Switzerland.
 Stop around here and soak it in.

 When you get to E Barlow Trail Road (mile 14) you will turn LEFT.
 But a quick jog right / few hundred feet here you will see a beautiful view over Sandy river.

 Following Barlow Trail Road for a few miles, you are retracing the original steps Sam Barlow and Phillip Foster in 1846 as part of the Barlow Trail.

 After passing the well-known mountain biking spot Sandy Ridge you will turn RIGHT onto Brightwood Br Rd, cross a small bridge and you are in the single stop sign town of Brightwood.
 Here you will find a small country store on the right should you need anything or across the road the Brightwood Tavern should you need beer and burgers at mile 16!

-From here you are following Brightwood Loop rd by turning RIGHT at the stop sign which will put you out on HWY26.
-(16.8miles) At this point, we are turning RIGHT and a little locked to this route because a lot of the roads don’t connect around here to avoid the highway, so yes unfortunatley you will be riding alongside the highway for 4.3 miles heading West.
+From here you double back for a little to avoid some highway… but eventually you will on the highway (mile point19.4) At this point, we are turning RIGHT and a little locked to this route because a lot of the roads don’t connect around here to avoid the highway, so yes unfortunatley you will be riding alongside the highway for approx 2 miles heading West.
 Its not that bad and worth the sacrifice in my mind.

 At mile 21.1 turn RIGHT onto Cherryville Rd.
 This is a sneakaround, where you will pass by a little old tugboat at the side of the road! at Mile 23.4 the stop sign you will turn RIGHT onto the highway again to pedal about a mile.